danielmrhodes/JANUS/README.md

 -----------------
 The JANUS simultation has three modes: Source, Scattering, and Full.
 Each mode has different functionality and input requirements.

-- Source: Simulates a simple isotropic gamma-ray source.
-No (massive) particles involved.
+- Source: Simulates either a simple isotropic gamma-ray, or a user-definable gamma-ray cascade.
+No massive particles involved.
 - Scattering: Simulates two-body scattering events.
 No gamma-rays involved.
 - Full: Simulates Coulomb Excitation events with user-definable level schemes, scattering-angle dependent excitation probabilities, and scattering-angle dependent alignment of the excited states..